-I exit my apartment in Aalmoezenierstraat and cross the road to the Salvation Army, where I buy myself a used red duffelcoat for 7,50 euro.
-It is a nostalgic choice as I have already owned and garbaged many a red coat.
+I exit my apartment in Aalmoezenierstraat, Sint-Andries, Antwerp, and cross the road to the Salvation Army, where I buy myself a used red duffelcoat for 7,50 euro.
+It is a nostalgic choice as I have already owned and discarded many a red coat.
 My mother Annette Van Dijck gave me hers on one of my last visits before her death.
 I put it on and walked around with an air of contentment, but it was too large on the shoulders.
 My mothers was into the Lady Di look and had favored stately, broad-shouldered garments and epaulettes.

 It took my mother many years to die and she somehow kept up her strength to the last minute, even though she was stranded in bed for many months, she would push her self around using doorhandles, walls and cabinets.
 She refused to get any kind of walking aids or medical personnel inside her apartment, and wanted to suffer and die alone.
-My grandmother Helene Siebelinck-Van Dijck had equally lost all social contact towards the end of her life, complaining for many years that it had been enough.
+Her mother, my grandmother Helene Siebelinck-Van Dijck had equally lost all social contact towards the end of her life, complaining for many years that it had been enough.
 She grew up in an upper-middle class family who owned a lucrative brewery in the village of Wouw, just across the Dutch border, her husband was a well-off doctor who died himself of tuberculosis but did not leave behind a large trust fund.
-There were eleven children in the Van Dijck family and, as one of the only girls, Annette was ordered to take up odd jobs and start feeding the family.
-Annette would be forever angry for having to fulfill this plebeian role, and as we will see later, Katrien will decide slip out of this kind of matrilineage altogether.
+There were eleven children in the Van Dijck family and, as one of the only girls, Annette was ordered to take up odd jobs and start feeding the family, a role that she would (rightfully) resent for the rest of her life.

 Annette was more integrated in the small Flemish village than was her mother Helene and she kept a certain joi de vivre when she was dying, kept driving her Berlino to the Delhaize down the road and cooking fancy meals, taking fairly large doses of morphine as she got closer to death, binge-reading her thick novels and watching plenty of TV.
 In this way she was a kind of role-model for how to depart.

-A few years before Annette gave me her red coat, when my sister Mieke was still alive, we had a family gathering and we browsed through my mother’s collection of coats.
-Mieke handed me one of Annette’s heavy blacks with ostentatious fur collar—I paraded in the apartment and then walked outside into the woods.
+A few years before her death, when my sister Mieke was still alive, we had a family gathering and we browsed through my mother’s collection of coats.
+Mieke handed me one of Annette’s heavy blacks with ostentatious fur collar—I paraded in the apartment and then we walked outside into the woods.
 It was frosty and drizzling and the sun was setting even though it had never shown that day.
-We buttoned our coats and put on woolen hats, scarves and gloves, walked slowly, slipped on the ice, coughed and giggled, my confused American husband following our trails into the stinky Flemish fields.
+We buttoned our coats and put on woolen hats, scarves and gloves, walked slowly, slipped on the ice, coughed and giggled, my confused American husband following our trails into the reeking Flemish fields.